 Yugawara, Kanagawa

 Goen no Mori (English) This is an onsen ryokan providing only vegan food.
 They provide vegan breakfast and dinners upon request when booking.
 (It’s also possible to stay at the property without eating.)
-A vegan sweet was provided to each person upon check-in or made available in the hall with the teas and water for no additional charge.
+Tea and water were available in the halls for no additional charge.
 Bento lunch boxes are also available when booked a day in advance.

 It’s no problem to stay there and use the shared onsen if you have a small tattoo, but patrons with large tattoos unfortunately cannot use the shared onsen.
 There are rooms available with private, in-room baths.